 - Reclusive Artist: Garbo has always been someone who preferred being alone.
-Despite being the biggest female movie star of the first half of the 20th century she never gave much interviews, nor signed autographs or answered fan letters.
-From the 1940s until 1991, her death she virtually disappeared out of the media, gave no interviews and didn't allow herself to be photographed.
+Despite being the biggest female movie star of the first half of the 20th century she never gave many interviews, nor signed autographs or answered fan letters note .
+From the 1940s until her death, she virtually disappeared out of the media, gave no interviews and didn't allow herself to be photographed.
 In her private life too, she never married, had no children and lived alone.
 This image was also cultivated in the roles she portrayed on the big screen.

 - Smoking Is Glamorous: She did this too, as many movie icons of her time did.